Background Image

 Since 2018, Strand has expanded its expertise to sustainable agriculture, developing platforms to support small-scale farmers.
 As the technology partner for CIRAD (French Agricultural Research Centre for International Development), we contribute to impactful projects under the EU’s Switch Africa Green Program and GCCA+ DeSIRA initiative.

-In Western Uganda's Rwenzori region, Strand is building CropCert, an open-source platform to support triple certification for coffee.
-This initiative aims to add value to small growers’ coffee, enabling better market prices.
-Key details:
+In Uganda, Strand is building CropCert, an open-source platform to support triple certification for coffee.
+This includes a traceability module, to trace coffee from the farm to the markets which is mandated by the European Union Deforestation Regulation (EUDR) for access to European markets.
+This initiative aims to add value to small growers’ coffee, enabling better market access and prices.

-• Current Status: In alpha testing, accessible at the demo site.
+• Current Status: In beta testing, accessible at the demo site.

 • Open Source: Microservices available in the CropCert GitHub repository.